She got $662/month to run a tiny Washington town post office. When asked for more, USPS shut it down.

 Rep. Jaime Herrera Beutler, the Republican whose 3rd District includes the Long Beach Peninsula, on March 4 sent a letter to Postmaster General Louis DeJoy asking for a delay of the closing until “you’ve explored all of the viable options.”

-DeJoy is the Republican and Trump campaign megadonor who’s created controversy for the changes he’s made at the agency, including removing mail sorting machines.
+DeJoy is the Republican and Trump campaign megadonor who’s created controversy for the changes he’s made at the agency, including removing mail-sorting machines.

 Herrera Beutler told DeJoy about the possibility of moving the Nahcotta post office about two blocks to the Willapa Bay Interpretive Center run by the Port of Peninsula.